phase2/openatrium-drops-7/profiles/openatrium/modules/contrib/date_ical/README.txt

     your iCal feed with.
 A Date field is required, and fields that will act as the Title and Description of the events are reccomended.
 You can also include a Location field.
-8. Back in the FORMAT section, change the Show setting to 'iCal Fields'.
+8. Back in the FORMAT section, change the "Show" setting to 'iCal Fields'.
 9. In the settings for iCal Fields, choose which views fields you want to use for the Date, Title, Description, and Location.
 10+ These steps are the same as above.